ruandersMSFT/Compliance/compliance/assurance/assurance-exchange-data-resiliency.md

 ms.custom: seo-marvel-apr2020
 titleSuffix: Microsoft Service Assurance
 ---
+> [!IMPORTANT]
+>  As we continue to invest in different ways to preserve mailbox content, we're announcing the retirement of In-Place Holds in the Exchange admin center (EAC) in Exchange Online.
+Starting July 1, 2020, you won't be able to create new In-Place Holds.
+But you'll still be able to manage In-Place Holds in the EAC or by using the **Set-MailboxSearch** cmdlet in Exchange Online PowerShell.
+However, starting October 1, 2020, you won't be able to manage In-Place Holds.
+You'll only be remove them in the EAC or by using the **Remove-MailboxSearch** cmdlet.
+Using In-Place Holds in Exchange Server and Exchange hybrid deployments will still be supported.
+For more information about the retirement of In-Place Holds in Exchange Online, see [Retirement of legacy eDiscovery tools](https://docs.microsoft.com/microsoft-365/compliance/legacy-ediscovery-retirement).

+An In-Place Hold preserves all mailbox content, including deleted items and original versions of modified items.
+All such mailbox items are returned in an [In-Place eDiscovery](in-place-ediscovery/in-place-ediscovery.md) search.
+When you place an In-Place Hold on a user's mailbox on, the contents in the corresponding archive mailbox (if it's enabled) are also placed on hold, and returned in a eDiscovery search.
 # Exchange Online data resiliency in Microsoft 365

 There are two types of corruption that can affect an Exchange database: physical corruption, which is typically caused by hardware (in particular, storage hardware) problems, and logical corruption, which occurs due to other factors.
 Generally, there are two types of logical corruption that can occur within an Exchange database: